 Spot & Tango says you should expect:

-Spot & Tango dog food is made with fresh, high-quality ingredients, that your pup is sure to enjoy.
-The personalized meals give your pup exactly what they need and nothing they don’t and the pre-portioned packages make mealtime simple.
-Head on over to the Spot & Tango site to sign up today.
-Your pups will thank you!
+Spot & Tango Fresh and UnKibble dog food are made with 100% fresh, human-grade high-quality ingredients, that your pup is sure to enjoy.
+The personalized meals give your pup exactly what they need and nothing they don’t and will help them live a longer, healthier life.

 We love that the Fresh dog food recipes come in pre-portioned containers specific to your pup.
 Because of their soft, wet texture, they are especially great for picky eaters or senior dogs with brittle teeth.